Dominic Salvatore Gentile: Post war

 After the war, he stayed with the Air Force, as a test pilot at Wright Field, as a Training Officer in the Fighter Gunnery Program, and as a student officer at the Air Tactical School.
 He married his wife, Isabella, in November of 1944.
 In June 1949, Gentile enrolled as an undergraduate studying military science at the University of Maryland.

 Death

 On January 28, 1951, he was killed when he crashed in a T-33A-1-LO Shooting Star trainer, AF Ser.
 No. 49-0905, in Forestville, Maryland, leaving behind his wife Isabella Masdea Gentile Beitman (deceased October 2008), and sons Don Jr., Joseph and Pasquale.

-Gentile's funeral was hosted at St. John the Baptist Church in Italian Village, Ohio and was buried with full military honors in Saint Joseph Cemetery in Lockbourne, Ohio.
+Gentile's funeral was at St. John the Baptist Church in Italian Village, Columbus, Ohio and is buried at Saint Joseph Cemetery in Lockbourne, Ohio.

 Awards and decorations

 Gentile's awards and decorations include: